raspberrypilearning/flappy-parrot/en/step_5.md

 ## Make Flappy fall

-Now you can add a sprite called Flappy.
-If you don't press any keys, then Flappy should just fall down the screen.
+You will now add a sprite called Flappy and code it so it falls down the screen.
+In the next step you will add the code to make Flappy fly when you press a key.

 --- no-print ---